Mara-Li/YAFPA/README.md

 ⚠️ In case you have two files with the same name but :
 - In different folder
-- With different sharing statut or folder
+- With different sharing status or folder
-The script will bug because **I don't check folder** (It's volontary).
+The script will bug because **The folder is not checked** (It's not required).
 In this unique case, you need to rename one of the files.

 - In the same way, in case you change the folder key in the metadata, you will have two identic file in different folder.